1947–48 Boston College Eagles men's ice hockey season: Season

 BC ended the regular season with revenge wins over Harvard and Boston University in overwhelming fashion.
 In doing so they finished second in the NEIHL and appeared in the conference's first postseason tournament.
 They met Bowdoin in the Semifinal and eviscerated the Polar Bears 10–1 with a total team effort.
 In the championship game BC faced off against Northeastern, who had upset the top-seeded Terriers.
 The Eagles relied heavily on Burke to keep them in the game and their BC netminder faced a withering array of shots.
 He was up to the task and BC entered the third down just a goal.
 After the Huskies increased their lead to 2, BC rallied to score four consecutive goals in just over 6 minutes of game time to capture the championship.

 The title, along with their stellar overall record, enabled BC to earn the second eastern bid for the inaugural NCAA tournament.
 They travelled to Colorado Springs and faced a powerful Michigan squad.
 The two teams proved to be the equal of one another as BC got three separate 1-goal leads only to see Michigan tie the score each time.
 The Wolverines earned their first lead of the match in the third period and jealously held on to the advantage as time ticked away.
 With under a minute to play, and Burke sitting on the bench in favor of a sixth skater, Jim Fitzgerald tied the game and sent the match into overtime.
 The NCAA rules at the time followed the original college hockey format that allowed for all 20 minutes of an overtime period to be played regardless of how many goals were scored.
 This meant that when Wally Gacek scored just 18 seconds into the extra period, BC still had a chance to win the game.
 Unfortunately, the Wolverines played a stingy defensive game for the rest of the contest and the Eagles were unable to tie the game.
 Instead, Gacek added a second marker with 30 seconds left in the 4th period, leaving the final score 4–6 in favor of Michigan.
-Because the NCAA changed the rules afterwards to mirror the more modern sudden-death rules, this was the only game in NCAA history where more than one overtime goal was scored.
+Because the NCAA changed the rules afterwards to mirror the more modern sudden-death rules, this was the only game in NCAA tournament history where more than one overtime goal was scored.